Massive data leak targets German officials including Merkel - AFP | This Kiji

-Berlin (AFP) - Hundreds of German politicians, including Chancellor Angela Merkel, have fallen victim to a massive online leak of private data, the government said Friday.
+Berlin (AFP) - Private data stolen from hundreds of German politicians, including Chancellor Angela Merkel, have been released online, the government said Friday.

+The information, which comprised home addresses, mobile phone numbers, letters, invoices and copies of identity documents, was published via Twitter in December but inexplicably only came to light this week.

+It was not immediately clear whether the officials were targeted by hackers or were the victims of an internal leak.

-"Personal data and documents belonging to hundreds of politicians and public figures were published on the internet," government spokeswoman Martina Fietz told reporters.
+"Personal data and documents belonging to hundreds of politicians and public figures were published on the internet," government spokeswoman Martina Fietz told reporters, confirming that Merkel was one of them.

 "The government is taking this incident very seriously."

-She said the political officials included members of the Bundestag lower house of parliament, the European Parliament as well as regional and local assemblies.
+Among those affected were members of the Bundestag lower house of parliament, and the European Parliament, as well as those from regional and local assemblies, she said.

-Deputies from all parties represented in the Bundestag were affected, she added.
+Deputies from all parties represented in the Bundestag were affected, as well as President Frank-Walter Steinmeier.

 The daily Bild and public broadcaster RBB first reported the leak.

-Bild said the theft of the data continued until the end of October but it was not clear when it started.
+Bild said it was not clear when the data theft began but said it continued until the end of October.

 'Satire and irony'